sabotage-linux/sabotage/README.md

 chroot on a 64-bit system.
 The `enter-chroot` script automatically handles this scenario.

+We start by building stage0 directly on the host.

 	$ ./build-stage0        # ~2min on 3GHz 8core, 75min on ARM A8 800Mhz

-        # since many stage1 packages migrated to https, we have to dl them
-        # with the host's curl/wget, as busybox wget is not https enabled.
-        # after we have stage1 built, a https-enabled curl is available.
+Since many stage1 packages migrated to https, we have to dl them with the host's curl/wget, as busybox wget is not https enabled (after we have stage1 built, a https-enabled curl is available).

 	$ CONFIG=./config KEEP/bin/butch download stage1

+Finally, we enter the chroot containing our primary bootstrap environment.

 	$ ./enter-chroot

-Once inside the chroot:
+Inside the chroot:

 	$ butch install stage1	# Installs core system + build chain